austinbooth/temperature-agent-and-app/README.md

 ## HTTPS

-Initially the browser might now allow the frontend to connect to the server because of the self-signed certificate.
+Initially the browser might not allow the frontend to connect to the server because of the self-signed certificate.

 To allow this open `https://localhost:5555` in the browser and accept the certificate.
 You will see a security warning, click on "Advanced" and then "Proceed to localhost (unsafe)".